Summary of Decameron tales: Ninth tale (IX, 9)

 Two young men ask counsel of Solomon; the one, how he is to make himself beloved, the other, how he is to reduce an unruly wife to order.
 The King bids the one to love, and the other to go to the Bridge of Geese.
 The one bid to love finds true love in return.
 The other observes a mule train crossing the bridge and sees that by beating a stubborn mule, the herder persuades it to cross the bridge.
 Upon returning home, he employs the same tactics on his wife; beating her senseless when she refuses to make what he wants for dinner.
 He wakes the next day to a hot breakfast and returns home that evening to his favorite meal.
 It appears he has cured his wife of her stubbornness.

 Emilia narrates this tale, which probably originated in Asia.

 Tenth tale (IX, 10)

 Dom Gianni at the instance of his gossip Pietro uses an enchantment to transform Pietro's wife Gemmata into a mare; but, when he comes to attach the tail, Gossip Pietro, by saying that he will have none of the tail, makes the enchantment of no effect.

-Dioneo's bawdy story from a French fabliau, "De la demoiselle qui vouloit voler en l'air."
+Dioneo's bawdy story derives from a French fabliau, "De la demoiselle qui vouloit voler en l'air."